-The anticipation of a text, the spark of a first kiss, the need-to-have-you-right-now sex...There's little to dislike about the beginning of a relationship.
+The anticipation of a text, the spark of a first kiss, the need-to-have-you-right-now sex—there's little to dislike about the beginning of a relationship.
 In fact, it seems the only thing not to like is the fact that the newness doesn't last forever, but that isn't necessarily a bad thing.

 Long-term relationships, whether you're married or not, can bring an element of stability and comfort to one's life.
-What begins as the 'honeymoon' stage where everything feels wonderful and potential red flags are ignored, naturally progresses to the stage where your true selves are revealed and commitment is formed.
+What begins as the honeymoon stage where everything feels wonderful and potential red flags are ignored, naturally progresses to the stage where your true selves are revealed and commitment is formed.
 Relationships are continually evolving experiences that both parties are responsible for shaping and investing in.
-Along the way, however, life can seem to complicate maintaining and renewing that spark—from raising children, to major or unexpected changes at work (such as a layoff, or a promotion that means more travel) or a partner's health, it may seem like the cards are stacked against you.
+Along the way, however, life can seem to complicate maintaining and renewing that spark—from raising children to major or unexpected changes at work (such as a layoff or a promotion that means more travel) or a partner's health, it may seem like the cards are stacked against you.

-That said, one way to keep things fresh is to stay curious about your partner.
+One way to keep things fresh is to stay curious about your partner.
 "When you are first getting to know someone, you are excited about all of the unknowns.
-Each disclosure represents a new possibility, and it feels invigorating to learn more about one another," Cassandra LeClair, Ph.D., communications studies professor at Texas State University, says.
-For example, while you may know your partner's favorite food, "But have you asked them why it is their favorite?
+Each disclosure represents a new possibility, and it feels invigorating to learn more about one another," LeClair says.
+But just because you've already learned so much of your partner's intricacies, doesn't mean there isn't more to discover.
+For example, you may know your partner's favorite food, "But have you asked them why it is their favorite?
 Do they have special memories tied to it?"

 Similarly, intentional communication with your partner helps illuminate a path forward in times of conflict.
-"Clear communication can help us understand areas for future growth," Dr. LeClair says.
+"Clear communication can help us understand areas for future growth," LeClair says.
 "When your partner tells you what they need and want, do not take it as a criticism that you were doing things wrong.
 Look at it as an opportunity to love them in a way that feels good to them."

 Keep Dating Each Other